 Unit-level codes (not only a lot number)

-Lot numbers matter-but they’re limited when products travel through messy distribution paths.
+Lot numbers matter, but they’re limited when products travel through complex distribution paths.
 A stronger approach is unit-level identification, where each bottle carries a unique code that can be tied back to internal records.

-This works best when codes are tightly controlled, never reused, and handled correctly for damaged goods and returns.
+This works best when codes are tightly controlled, never reused, and handled correctly — even for damaged goods and returns.

 Packaging component traceability (the underused lever)

-Many brands focus heavily on raw material paperwork-and that’s important.
+Many brands focus heavily on raw material paperwork — and that’s important.
 But counterfeit deterrence often depends just as much on packaging discipline.
-If labels, liners, seals, bottles, and caps are tracked by lot and linked to the packaging record, it becomes easier to investigate suspicious units quickly and accurately.
+If labels, liners, seals, bottles, and caps are tracked by lot and linked to the packaging record, investigating suspicious units becomes faster and more accurate.

-Gummies are a complex matrix, so testing programs must be built for the dosage form.
-A solid release program typically includes a mix of identity confirmation, microbiological controls appropriate to the product type, and physical parameters that support stability and consistency.
+Gummies are a complex matrix, so testing programs must be built around the dosage form.
+A solid release program typically includes identity confirmation, microbiological controls appropriate to the product type, and physical parameters that support stability and consistency.

 Examples of release checks commonly used in gummy programs include: